mjacobs02/GenAI-Education/lesson_level2.md

 ---

-## Prompt 1: Find Relevant Real-Life Cases
+## Workflow 1: Find Relevant Real-Life Cases

 - What it is:
-This prompt helps teachers find impactful, recent, and thought-provoking real-life case studies to engage students in critical discussions.
+This workflow helps teachers find impactful, recent, and thought-provoking real-life case studies to engage students in critical discussions.
 These cases are tailored to align with topics relevant to TU Delft students, such as engineering, technology, policy, and management.
 - When to use it:
 	- To provide relatable and real-world context for theoretical concepts.
 	- To spark critical thinking and debate in the classroom.